JackpunktG/MIDI_Interface/README.md

 MIDI-capable deviced and sending to send out.

 ## Status -> Test build working on Linux
-Currently working on adding cross-platform functionality.
+Demo video in the works.
+Followed by cross-platform functionality.

 ## Installation
 To use the MIDI_Interface library, simply include the `MIDI_Interface.h` header file in your project and define `MIDI_INTERFACE_IMPLEMENTATION` in one source file before including it: